spion/subsync/README.md

     sunsync <spec> [spec, ...] < input.srt > output.srt

 Where **spec** is `position+shift` or <position>-<shift>
-* position can be hh:mm:ss or @",
+* position can be hh:mm:ss or @
-* shift is a number in seconds.",
+* shift is a number in seconds.

 Subsync will shift the subtitles at the specified position by the specified amount in seconds.